an23lm/Table-Moderno/README.md

     --moderno-header-text-color: black;
 }
 ```

+## Lazy Loading
+##### The new big feature in v1.5.0 is *drum roll please* **lazy loading**!
+* Two new `config` keys added -
+    * lazyLoad (Boolean)  *default: false* - Enable or disable lazy loading.
+    * lazyLoadTrigger (Number) *default: 75*- The percentage at which the callback is triggered to add new data.
+* `registerLazyLoadTriggerCallback(callback)` *callback: function* - The callback function is invoked when the `lazyLoadTrigger` threshold is reached.
+The callback function is invoked with one parameter - `callback(this.scrollDoneLoad.bind(this))`, which is also a callback.
+This parameter function should be invoked when the new data is done loading and is inserted into the table.
+Optionally, `scrollDoneLoad` can be directly called on the table object.
+* `scrollDoneLoad` - Function is used to indicate that a new set of data from a lazy load is inserted.
+It is crucial to call this function after lazy loading is done for the operation of lazy load trigger callback.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.